MAimmersivX/2013-11-14-woodshole/lessons/thw-git/local.md

 ```
 cd
-cd boot-camps
+cd {{page.testrepo}}
 git pull
 ```
-will try to retrieve all of last night's changes and update your local copies.
+will try to retrieve all of the changes that the repository knows about.

 Note: git commands work only when executed from within the directory that contains the repository.

 ## git --help : Getting Help